 What Is Klonopin?

-Klonopin is the brand name of the generic drug clonazepam, and it was initially introduced to the marketplace in the mid-1970s as a treatment for seizures from epilepsy.
-Since that time Klonopin has become a widely abused prescription drug, and it’s part of a class of drugs known as benzodiazepines.
-This drug class also includes commonly prescribed anti-anxiety medications like Xanax and Valium, and the entire class of drugs is second only to opioid painkillers as the most widely abused drugs in Colorado and the U.S.
+Klonopin, the brand name for clonazepam, is a benzodiazepine used to treat anxiety, panic disorders and seizures.
+It’s the brand name of the generic drug clonazepam, and it was initially introduced to the marketplace in the mid-1970s as a treatment for seizures from epilepsy.
+The benzodiazepine drug class also includes commonly prescribed anti-anxiety medications like Xanax and Valium.

-Klonopin is considered a prescription sedative, and it slows most of the functions of the body down when it’s taken, which is how it also calms the activity of the brain to relieve symptoms of anxiety.
-Klonopin is intended to be a short-term treatment option because it can be habit-forming.
+Klonopin is considered a prescription sedative.
+It slows the central nervous system when it’s taken, which is how it also calms the brain’s activity to relieve symptoms of anxiety.
+Klonopin is intended to be a short-term treatment option because it is a Schedule IV controlled substance and can be habit-forming.

-People who take this drug and other benzos may become physically dependent, addicted or both.
-With a physical dependence, you may not be psychologically addicted to Klonopin, but your body may be so used to having it that you don’t feel normal without it, and you experience withdrawal symptoms if you try to stop taking it.
+Because Klonopin is a controlled substance, a person can become physically dependent, addicted or both.
+With physical dependence, your body may be so used to having the drug that you don’t feel normal without it, and you experience withdrawal symptoms if you try to stop taking it.

 Some of the factors that may play a role in whether you become addicted to Klonopin include:

-- How long you use the drug and how often you use it
+- How long and how often you use the drug

 - Whether you’re prescribed Klonopin, or you buy it illicitly